proplot-dev/proplot/README.rst

    or colors.
 Making axes "inset" colorbars.
 Making legends with centered rows instead of aligned columns.
 *  Integration with basemap and cartopy.
-Generate arbitrary grids of map projections in one go.
+Generate arbitrary grids of arbitrary map projections in one go.
 Switch between the cartopy and basemap backends painlessly.
 Use the axes methods directly for basemap plotting, instead of the ``Basemap`` object.
-*  Ability to add geographical features with the `format` command.
+*  Add geographic features with the ``format`` command.
-   Formatting geographic gridlines and labels.
+   Customize geographic gridlines and gridline labels.

 Shout out to `bradyrx <https://github.com/bradyrx>`__ for being the guinea pig and helping me fix a lot of the initial bugs.
 Check out his `decadal climate prediction package <https://github.com/bradyrx/climpred>`_.